RichardSneyd/coding-kata-platform-backend/readme.md

 }
 ```

-The response body will be of the `EvalResult` format:
+The response body will be of the `EvalResult` format.
+The code is automatically sanitised for logging before being evaluated.
+The result of running the test **with** the users logs can be accessed in the `resultsWithLogs` property.
+The test results after the logs have been automatically removed, are accessed via `publicTestResults`:

 ```json
 {